DLR Portal

 Virtual Control Room

-The „Virtual Control Room“ is a new feature on the DLR Website, where you will have access to current telemetry data for the Missions EXPOSE (ISS), MATROSHKA (ISS) and ROSETTA, coming straight from the control rooms of the Microgravity User Support Center (MUSC).
-This allows you to promptly follow these missions.
+The „Virtual Control Room“ is a feature with access to some selected telemetry data for the Missions MASCOT, InSight, ROSETTA, MSL (ISS) and EXPOSE (ISS), coming straight from the control rooms of the Microgravity User Support Center (MUSC).

 Read more